-(Complete for all students considered for the VAAP ) IEP Team Must Answer ALL the Following Questions
+(Complete for all students considered for the VAAP) IEP Team Must Answer ALL the Following Questions

-(Circle One) Y N 1.
+(Circl e One) Y N 1.
 The student has a current IEP or one is being developed.

-(0 2.
+(01101 e one, 2.
 The student demonstrates significant cognitive disabilities.
-Y N Sources of information: (Learner Characteristics, psychological evaluation, achievement tests, social adaptive behavior test results, observations from parents and teachers, social maturity data, curricular content, etc.)
+Y Ν Sources of information: (Learner Characteristics, psychological evaluation, achievement tests, social adaptive behavior test results, observations from parents and teachers, social maturity data, curricular content, etc.)

-3. The student's present level of performance indicates the need for extensive, direct instruction and/or intervention in a curriculum framework based on Aligned Y N Standards of Learning.
-The present level of performance or student evaluation may also include personal management, recreation and leisure, school and community, vocational, communication, social competence and/or motor skills.
+N 3.
+The student's present level of performance indicates the need for extensive, direct instruction and/or intervention in a curriculum framework based on Aligned Y Standards of Learning.
+The present level of performance or student evaluation may also include personal management, recreation and leisure, school may also include personal management, recreation and leisure, school and community, vocational, communication, social competence and/or motor skills.
 Sources of information: (Informal and formal assessment results, checklists, data log, work samples, structured or spontaneous observations from teachers and parents, measurable IEP goals, scheduling matrix, curricular content, list of necessary supports.)

-Y N variety of settings to show active interaction and achievement.
-Sources of information: (Measurable IEP goals, scheduling matrix, instructional strategies effectiveness data, list of various inclusive settings, learning style inventory, etc.) Y N 4.
-The student requires intensive, frequent, and individualized instruction in a variety of settings to show active interaction and achievement.
-Sources of information: ( Measurable IEP goals, scheduling matrix, instructional strategies effectiveness data, list of various inclusive settings, learning style inventory, etc. ) -- --- --- ---
+4. The student requires intensive, frequent, and individualized instruction in a variety of settings to show active interaction and achievement.
+Sources of information: (Measurable IEP goals, scheduling matrix, instructional strategies effectiveness data, list of various inclusive settings, learning style inventory, etc.)

-Y Ν The student is working toward educational goals other than those prescribed for a Modified Standard, Standard or Advanced Studies Diploma.
+Y N The student is working toward educational goals other than those prescribed for a Modified Standard, Standard or Advanced Studies Diploma.
 Sources of information: (list of diploma options and requirements, curricular content, measurable IEP goals, transition plan, parent and student discussion, etc.)